 Field Name R/W Description 2 HSI14TO R/W ADC Interface Turn On HSICLK14 ADC interface can turn on HSICLK14 oscillator, which is set or cleared by hardware.
 0: Can be turned on 1: Cannot be turned on 7:3 HSI14TRM R/W HSICLK14 Trim The product has been calibrated to 14MHz±1% when leaving the factory.
 However, it changes as the temperature and voltage changes, but the frequency of HSICLK14 RC oscillator can be adjusted by HSI14TRM.
-15:8 S I HSI14CAL R It will be calibrated to 14MHz±1% before leaving the factory.
-When the system is started up, the calibration parameters will be automatically 31:16 Reserved
+15:8 HSI14CAL R HSICLK14 Calibrate It will be calibrated to 14MHz±1% before leaving the factory.
+When the system is started up, the calibration parameters will be automatically written to the register.
+31:16 Reserved